 As feed is the major input in growing birds, the poultry industry evaluates the technical efficiency of production process by the feed-conversion ratio, i.e., the number of kilograms of feed required to produce a kilogram of bird.
 The relation between feed and output is approximately linear.
-Regressing feed quantity on output, the feedconversion ratios as 1.88 and 2.15 for contract and non-contract growers.3 Contrary to expectation, it is contract production that is more efficient.
-It is important to note that this does not mean that by switching to a contract, the independent grower will achieve a feed-conversion ratio of 2.15.
+Regressing feed quantity on output, the feed-conversion ratios as 1.88 and 2.15 for contract and non-contract growers, i.e., it is contract production that is more efficient.
+It is important to note that this does not mean that by switching to a contract, the independent grower will achieve a feed-conversion ratio of 1.88.
 Independent growers differ from contract growers in various observable characteristics and possibly unobserved characteristics as well, which would have to be taken into account in predicting their performance in contract production.